MaxRing96/HIRS-Moon-Intrusions/README.md

 Note:
 - To be able to run the scripts with their dependencies you should work on thunder.
+- The *hirs_src.py* script contains all the functions used in the other scripts.
 - For questions concerning the physical and technical theory behind the detection of moon intrusions in HIRS data, please contact Martin Burgdorf (martin.joerg.burgdorf@uni-hamburg.de).
 - For questions/problems concerning the code etc. feel free to contact me (Maximilian Ringel - maximilian.ringel@studium.uni-hamburg.de).